 final: 1 000 000 histories per batch

 This approach is based on adding each element to a clean configuration consisting of the carrier salt, depleted uranium and the required Pu amount to achieve a critical configuration.
 This approach leads to a negative influence on Δkeff for the system for elements which have a strong negative influence on the neutron economy.
-The final results (Figure 5) in green indicate now a really small uncertainty of the critical state and a clear indication not only of the clear contributors Zr, Cs, Nd, and Sm, but also the elements Eu, Ba, La, Ce, and Pr, which can be identified as having a clear contribution with no overlap of the error band with the uncertainty of the critical state.
+The final results (Fig 5) in green indicate now a really small uncertainty of the critical state and a clear indication not only of the clear contributors Zr, Cs, Nd, and Sm, but also the elements Eu, Ba, La, Ce, and Pr, which can be identified as having a clear contribution with no overlap of the error band with the uncertainty of the critical state.
 Thus the additive approach has given a more detailed insight into the problem.
 The only case where all error bands didn’t show an overlap (Erbium) has been investigated once more with improved settings (10 000 000 histories per batch, blue star) to achieve an overlap of the error bands.

-Figure 5: Sensitivity list for the observed chemical elements based on the EVOL benchmark element list using the addition approach for the simulation.
+Fig 5: Sensitivity list for the observed chemical elements based on the EVOL benchmark element list using the addition approach for the simulation.

 The core approximation of all calculations is the cut-off of isotopes with a low molar fraction.
-To investigate the influence of this approximation a final test has been performed, reducing the cut-off level by a factor of 10 (i.e. isotopes with molar fraction higher than 10-7 were involved into calculations), see Figure 6.
+To investigate the influence of this approximation a final test has been performed, reducing the cut-off level by a factor of 10 (i.e. isotopes with molar fraction higher than 10-7 were involved into calculations), see Fig 6.
 The results of the improved calculation using more isotopes (blue stars) do not show any significant change.
 Thus, the influence of the approximation seems to be limited for the investigated elements.

-Figure 6: Cross check of the influence of the molar fraction cut-off on the sensitivity list.
+Fig 6: Cross check of the influence of the molar fraction cut-off on the sensitivity list.

 Evaluating the influence of the elements gives the following insight: